Rylee Arnold: Dancing with the Stars

 Arnold was the first pro from Dancing with the Stars: Juniors to be cast in the main competition series following its cancellation.
 She was announced as a professional dancer for season 32 and was partnered with media personality Harry Jowsey.
 Despite consistently earning low scores and criticism from the judges, audience voters allowed the couple to stay in the competition until they were eliminated during the quarterfinals on November 21, 2023, finishing in sixth place.

 For season 33, Arnold was paired with Olympic artistic gymnast Stephen Nedoroscik.
 They reached the finals and finished in fourth place on November 26, 2024, making Arnold the first Dancing with the Stars pro born in the 21st century to advance to the finale.
 Arnold and Nedoroscik's contemporary-based freestyle routine to Coldplay's "Viva la Vida" was acclaimed by critics and viewers.
 Rebecca Iannucci from TVLine named it the best dance number of the year.

 For season 34, Arnold was paired with Scott Hoying of the a cappella group Pentatonix.
 They were eliminated during the sixth week of competition on October 21, 2025, finishing in tenth place; Arnold's lowest placement to date.
+For season 35, she is paired with stand-up comedian and podcaster Connor Wood.